 7 Hyde Park water playground - brilliant asset.

-8
+8 Tryde Fant Hater playgreand Dillinant access.

 9 Braithwaite Park

 10 Woodville, Hobart Street, Hyde Park

-11 Ferretetred
+11

 12 Forest st park

-14 Hyde Park water park and playground I usually attend playgrounds as a by-product of attending a park, e.g. Edinboro St & Matlock St Reserve.

-14 The park benches in these areas are multipurpose!
+13 Hyde Park water park and playground

+14 I usually attend playgrounds as a by-product of attending a park, e.g. Edinboro St & Matlock St Reserve.
+The park benches in these areas are multipurpose!

 15

 16 Hyde park

-17 Braithwaite is my preferred go to as it is close and has food retailers close by.

-18 The new bike tracks are great for older kids.
+17 18 Braithwaite is my preferred go to as it is close and has food retailers close by.
+The new bike tracks are great for older kids.
 I'd love to see more adult and fitness options about

-19
+19 The new bike tracks are great for order kids.
+To love to see more addit and littless options about

 20

 21 Brathwaite Park

 22 Britannia park

 23

 24

-25 The Nicker algorithm is a set of the Million the manifestation of the Nicker of Alex the Define is Deserved bits
+25

 26 The Nature playground opposite Mt Hawthorn primary school is well used.
 Also the Brittania Reserve bike trails are fun for the kids.

 27 Braithwaite Park

 28

 29 Braithwaite Playground, Hyde Park Playground

 30

 31

 32

 33

-34

 35

 36

 37 See prev question on parks

 38

-39 40
+39

 40

+41

 42 Braithwaite park

 43 Braithwaite

-44

-45 Hyde Park
+44 Hydo Park

-46 Braithwaite Park
+45 46 Hyde Park Braithwaite Park

-47 Braithwaite
+47 Braithwaite Braithwaite

 48

 49 Braithwaite and Banks Reserve are outstanding.
 Also Hyde Park.
 Equipment more varied and interesting.

 50 the pump track and informal wild play area on the western side of Britannia park

 51

 52 I like the improvements to Banks reserve playground.

 53 The ones at the Kyilla oval look good.
 The Edinboro St and Hobart St ones are very popular.

-54 55 The Banks Reserve one - and why not bild on this investment with a kiosk at the adjacent Hall?
-Hyde Park water park, Braithewaite Park, Banks Reserve, Oxford St Reserve
+54 The Banks Reserve one - and why not bild on this investment with a kiosk at the adjacent Hall?

+55 Hyde Park water park, Braithewaite Park, Banks Reserve, Oxford St Reserve

 56 Britannia pump park

-57 Braithwaite

-58 Braithwaite & Edinborough st
+57 58 Braithwaite Braithwaite & Edinborough st

-59 = =
+59 Drawnwake & Eulibolough St

 60 Braiithwaite

 61 Braithwaite things for older kids too, Britannia pump and nature ride

 62 Braithwaite, all ages